AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

-*8/09/2021* `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show is back at a different time.
-Join us today at 15:00 to talk about "Computers for research 101: The essential course that everyone skipped".
+*17/01/2022* Join us for our next Twitch.tv courses dedicated to the basics of scientific computing and HPC: `2/Feb/2022 Intro to Scientific Computing <https://scicomp.aalto.fi/training/scip/getting-started-with-scientific-computing/>`_ and `3-4/Feb/2022 Intro to High Performance Computing <https://scicomp.aalto.fi/training/scip/winter-kickstart/>`_.
+The course is open to anyone with an internet connection.
+For day 2+3 you need access to an HPC cluster.
+If you are at Aalto please `apply for access to the triton cluster <https://scicomp.aalto.fi/triton/accounts/>`_, otherwise check what is available at your institution.
+You can also watch without doing the practical parts, but we recommend registering anyway so you will be able to ask questions on HackMD.

 Join our `daily zoom garage </help/garage/>`__ for any scientific computing related issue (not just Triton!) or to just chat and feel part of the community.

 News archive
 ~~~~~~~~~~~~

+*8/09/2021* `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show is back at a different time.
+Join us today at 15:00 to talk about "Computers for research 101: The essential course that everyone skipped".

 *9/8/2021* We are back from the summer break.
 Our  `zoom garage </help/garage/>`__ schedule is back to normal (every day at 13:00).